mohkoma/change-log/README.md

 # Laravel ChangeLog
 Add changelogs to your laravel project

-This allow you to add changelogs to your laravel app, it will create a json file for each release and then merge them as and show them as html file.
+This allow you to add changelogs to your laravel app, it will create a json file for each release and then merge them as one json object or show them as html file.
 The package provide also a simple form to create new log.

+## List

 ![the list of the logs](list.png)

+## Form

 ![the form of the logs](form.png)